ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ## Adding restart

-There is one big problem with the game, once the game is over we need to refresh the page to play again.
+There is one big problem with our game: once the game is over we need to refresh the page to play again.
 That's not a very good user experience.
-Lets add a play button that will be shown on page load and when the game is over.
+Let's add a "Play" button that will show on page load and when the game is over.
 It will start the game and reset everything that needs to be reset at the start of a game.

 Add the following to the `index.html` file inside of the `<body>` tag to create a button and a screen that covers the window behind the button: